Cybersecurity Trends and Insights

 • Malicious Links: These messages frequently contain links directing users to deceptive websites designed to capture credentials or install malware.

-While these tactics have shown success, advancements in and heightened user awareness training are reducing the impact of traditional scams.
+While these tactics have shown success, advancements in technology and heightened user awareness training are reducing the impact of traditional scams.
 This shift has paved the way for more sophisticated methods, including toad phishing, which exploit vulnerabilities in voice communication and social engineering.
 Organizations must remain vigilant against these evolving threats.

 The center shows the main topic of phishing tactics, with branches leading to specific methods.
 Each color-coded branch represents a different tactic, and the sub-branches provide more details about how each tactic works.